 - Preheat oven to 350 degrees F. Spray a 9-inch square baking dish with cooking spray.

 - Process ½ cup black sesame seeds in a food processor until finely ground.
 Add ½ cup honey and process until the mixture becomes a paste.

-- Add the dry ingredients including 2 cups of all-purpose flour, ½ tsp salt, 1 tsp baking powder, ¾ tsp baking soda, 3 tbsp sesame seeds, and stir just until combined.
+- Add the dry ingredients including 2 cups of all-purpose flour, ½ teaspoon salt, 1 teaspoon baking powder, ¾ teaspoon baking soda, 3 tablespoon sesame seeds, and stir just until combined.
 Pour the batter into the prepared baking pan.

 - Cut the banana in half lengthwise and arrange it on top of the cake, gently pressing it in.
 Bake the black sesame banana bread for 45 minutes - 1 hour or until a toothpick inserted in the center comes out clean.